-The Department of Campus Safety maintains a Public Crime Log of all crimes and serious incidents that occur on campus and are reported to the Department of Campus Safety.
-The information is printed and available for review in the Campus Safety office (RAB, room 100).
-The Public Crime Log includes the incident type, date incident is reported, date and time of occurrence, and general location of each reported incident type, as well as the disposition of the incident.
+The Department of Campus Safety maintains a Public Crime Log of all incidents reported to the Department of Campus Safety.
+This includes all crimes and other serious incidents that occur on campus.
+The Public Crime Log includes the incident type, date incident is reported, date and time of occurrence, and general location of each reported incident type, as well as the disposition of the incident, if this information is known.
 The Department of Campus Safety posts specific incidents in the Public Crime Log within two business days of receiving a report of an incident and reserves the right to exclude reports from a log in certain circumstances as permitted by law.